Statistical Consulting Service

 The Department of Statistics provides statistical software and design consulting services for the University community.
 Faculty, students and staff are encouraged to use these services, which are offered free of charge.

-The Statistical Consulting Service is no longer taking new applications for Fall Semester.
+The Statistical Consulting Service is no longer taking new applications for the Spring Semester.

 The Statistical Consulting Service can help you with statistical software problems and data analysis issues.